John McBain (character): Storylines

 John forms a bond with Dr. Marty Saybrooke (then, Christina Chambers; originated and later Susan Haskell) and her son Cole Thornhart (Brandon Buddy) in 2007, eventually helping her get out of her forced marriage to Miles Laurence (David Chisum).
 On episode first-run September 12, 2007, John is suspended from the police department, pending investigation into his role in withholding information about the true parentage of Tommy McBain.
 Tommy, the adopted son of John's younger brother Dr. Michael McBain (Chris Stack) and his wife Marcie (Kathy Brier), is Todd Manning's (St. John) biological son, thought murdered by Spencer Truman; when the truth comes out and Todd is awarded custody, Marcie flees town with the child.
 Though they dislike each other, John and Todd join up to pursue her across the country, as John wants to catch up with Marcie before Lee Ramsey, John's unpredictable FBI rival who is in charge of the case.
 When John and Todd end up in jail, Marty and Todd's ex-wife Blair Cramer arrive to bail them out, and to join in the search for Marcie.
 John and Marty bond further as Marty confesses to John her deceased husband, Patrick Thornhart, had been murdered.
-John and Marty make love, but Marty soon disappears in New Orleans, and Cole vanishes from Llanview.
+John and Marty have sex, but Marty soon disappears in New Orleans, and Cole vanishes from Llanview.
 With Marty and Cole kidnapped by the Irish terrorists who had killed Patrick, John and Lee follow.
 Their plan goes awry, and though Cole is saved, a van explodes with Marty inside on December 4, 2007, and she is presumed dead.